intel/perfmon/README.md

 #### Known Issues

 1. Metrics: Memory Bound, Ports Utilization, Core Bound and Fetch Bandwidth may produce incorrect results on HSX and BDX under multi-threaded conditions.

-#### How to contribute

-1. Report issues with metrics through bug reports

-2. Contribute new metrics along with a metrics test through merge request.
-Moderators will test and validate the new metric on specified platforms before merging

-3. Add new scripts for conversions to other performance collection tools

 #### Good Reads